edoddridge/MITgcm_funcs/mitgcm/mainpage.md

 ##To install##
+Download and install python.
+I'd recommend [Annaconda](https://store.continuum.io/cshop/anaconda/), it's a nice self-contained python distribution.
+You'll also need the NetCDF4 module.
+Run 'conda install netcdf4' in the command line.

-Navigate to the main directory and run:
+You're now ready to install this package.
+Navigate to the directory it is in and run:

 python setup.py install

 ##To read the documentation##
-Open index.html with a web browser (it's in Docs/html), or compile the tex documentation.
+Open index.html with a web browser (it's in Docs/html).
 From there, you should be able to navigate it on your own.

 ##To use##